dkcwd/dkcwd-zf2-munee/README.md

 All JavaScript is served through Munee so that it can handle the client side caching.

-In your view script call:
+Example usage: In your view script do

     echo $this->MuneeJs(array('/js/script1.js', '/js/script2.js'));
-to output a formatted request which will allow all js files specified to be handled and minified in one request, alternatively
+to output a formatted request which will allow all js files specified to be handled and minified in one request, alternatively you can do

     echo $this->MuneeCss(array('/js/script1.js', '/js/script2.js'), false);
 for the same result but without minification.

+Hope you enjoy using this module :-)